geethesh2610/frontend-toolkit/README.md

 # Frontend Reusable Toolkit

-A personal collection of **production-ready, copy-pasteable frontend utilities, React hooks, constants, and CSS foundations** for React + TypeScript projects.
+A personal collection of **production-ready, copy-pasteable frontend utilities, React hooks, reusable components, constants, reference data, API helpers, debugging tools, and CSS foundations** for React + TypeScript projects.

 > **This is not a framework or an npm package.**

->
-> Build common frontend patterns once, document them properly, and reuse them across projects instead of rewriting or researching the same implementation every time.
+Build common frontend patterns once, document them properly, and reuse them across projects instead of rewriting or researching the same implementation every time.

 The code is intentionally independent of UI libraries, state-management libraries, and CSS frameworks wherever possible.